 Ashram Rules and Guidelines

-To maintain the spiritual atmosphere we ask all ashram guests to comply with the ashram rules.
-The ashram reserves the right of admission and students may be asked to leave if their behaviour goes against the ashrams rules and teachings.
+To maintain the spiritual atmosphere we ask all Ashram guests to comply with the Ashram rules.
+The Ashram reserves the right of admission and students may be asked to leave if their behaviour infringes the Ashram rules and teachings.
+Click here for Ashram Rules & Guidelines and Cultural Information.

 The daily schedule times and activities may vary according to need.